-The directors are responsible for preparing the Strategic report, the Directors' report and the financial statements in accordance with applicable law and regulation.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the Company's financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing these financial statements, the directors are required to:
+Under that law the directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+In preparing the financial statements, the directors are required to: